21centuryweather/21st-Century-Weather-Software-Wiki/UM/trouble-shooting.md

 # Trouble Shooting

-Running the UM can be fraught.
-Tasks often fail.
+The power and complexity of the UM means things can be wrong.
+Even if the UM installation is perfect, human errors can sometimes creep in (e.g. someone accidentally moved the wrong files).
+Even if the UM and people were all perfect, sometimes gadi itself has problems.
+So, UM tasks will often fail.
 Let's break a task on purpose with our test suite `u-dl058` and learn how to diagnose problems and re-start suites.

 ## Broken tasks

-Let's break the suite on purpose so we can practise dealing with problems.
 Let's break the `install_ancil` task.

 In `app/install_ancil/rose-app.conf` let's change the environment variable `LEVELS` from 70 to 73. i.e. change this section of the file from